fledge-iot/fledge/docs/rest_api_guide/05_RESTdeveloper.rst

 ``POST /fledge/service/{service_name}/plugin/{plugin_name}/data`` - write the persisted data for a plugin

 Write or overwrite data persisted by the plugin.
 The request payload is the data which the plugin should receive and must be in the correct format for the plugin.

+The payload for the POST command is defined by the plugin itself and hence no general example can be given here.
+It is intended that this is used in conjunction with an earlier GET request or a GET request on another instance, to restore a previous state.

 .. note::